best-practice-and-impact/govcookiecutter-lite/README.md

 ## Contributing

-If you want to help us build, and improve `govcookiecutter`, view our [contributing guidelines](./CONTRIBUTING.md).
+If you want to help us build, and improve `govcookiecutter-lite`, view our [contributing guidelines](./CONTRIBUTING.md).

 ## Acknowledgements